 4. Choose topics aligned with the student’s goals

-For instance, if your adult student wants to be more fluent in English for an important business trip, you can include lessons on travel vocabulary, formal expressions for meeting people, giving presentations, and other related topics.
+For instance, if your adult student wants to gain fluency for an important business trip, you can include lessons on travel vocabulary, formal expressions for meeting people, giving presentations, and other related topics.
+Your students may also struggle with specific concepts, so remember to place those items at the top of your study plan.
+If a student struggles with the present perfect tense, make sure you cover this topic and incorporate exercises and realistic situations that require frequent use of that grammar.

 5. Use the most effective study materials